sayonetech/ganttchartapp/README.md

-Gantt chart implementation in Django
+Gantt chart implementation in Django (using twproject for gantt chart)

 # Features
 * manage task statuses –> sort of workflow handling